jacksonpollock-reborn/worldview-os/README.md

 - do not commit API keys or tokens
 - do not commit local SQLite databases with personal data
 - do not assume artifact folders are sanitized unless checked

-This repo should be kept private/internal if published at all.